zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

 toList :: DList a -> [a]
 toList dl = runDList dl []

--- provide the empty `DList` and concatenation instance Monoid (DList a) where mempty            = DList id dl1 `mappend` dl2 = DList (runDList dl1 . runDList dl2)
+-- The standard API for the empty `DList` and concatenation instance Monoid (DList a) where mempty            = DList id dl1 `mappend` dl2 = DList (runDList dl1 . runDList dl2)

+-- This operator should really make it into base.
 (<>) :: Monoid m => m -> m -> m
 (<>) = mappend